Home » The region's water supply » Healthy Catchments » River Reach Program

 Completed in June 2020, stage one of the Emigrant Creek River Reach Program was developed in 2017 as a high priority action from the Emigrant Creek Catchment Management Plan to address watercourse stabilisation and riparian condition.

 The Natural Resource Management team at Rous County Council, with support from several bush regeneration contractor teams, worked in partnership with landholders upstream of Emigrant Creek Dam over three years to undertake creek bank rehabilitation.

 Below shows the bush regenerated areas on private land in the Emigrant Creek catchment.
 To view the map as a PDF, please click here.

 The project included bush regeneration along 23 hectares of high priority land on seven properties in the Emigrant Creek catchment, along with three bank restoration projects.
-This video shows an overview of the work carried out during the period.

 With the rehabilitation works completed for stage one, a handover back to the landowners took place outlining what has been done and what will happen, moving forward as an ongoing knowledge-sharing partnership.